Let’s be real: looks matter.

 This is done so shoppers can easily envision their home with such furniture and they can be inspired by the professional team on how to use IKEA furniture to improve their home.
 Set up your own studio in a way that resembles a typical living space for your clientele and provide inspiration and professional-level design guidance for how your clients can improve their living space with your products.

 The key factor to keep in mind is the less imagination gymnastics your clients need to do to imagine your products in their home and being a part of their life, the better for your pocketbook.
 Thus, the value of a relatable, comfortable setting and ambiance cannot be overstated.

 4) Promote your Professional Studio!

-Once you’ve gone through all the effort and addressed all the details to make your studio space is the perfect place for your clients and your business efforts then share it!
+Once you’ve gone through all the effort and addressed all the details to make your studio space the perfect place for your clients and your business efforts; then share it!

 Go on all your social media accounts and on your website and show off pictures of your wonderful space – yes, with printed products and all.

 This will generate excitement within your following and get your clients, and potential clients, eager to visit your studio space and see in-person the beautiful products you have on display.